 It’s An Investment – Buying a property is an investment for the long term.
 As each monthly mortgage payment is taken, you know that you are paying off that big loan and earning more money due to the property price rises that will occur over a period of time.
 Buying a house may not be something that makes you money quickly (in fact, it is extremely expensive to move house, and there is a lot to consider), but if you can stay in your home for a good number of years, or even until the mortgage is paid off completely, you can walk away with a lot of money.
 You don’t even have to sell your home if you remortgage or take out an equity loan at https://www.manasquanbank.com/loans/home-equity-loans/.
 If you rent a place, your monthly payments are simply going to the landlord, and you are not making anything out of it.

-Tax Benefits – Although tax can be complicated, there are ways for homeowners to deduct mortgage interestin their tax returns.
+Tax Benefits – Although taxes can be complicated, especially with all these tax law changes, there are ways for homeowners to deduct mortgage interest in their tax returns.
 This means that even more money can be saved.
 It is a good idea to put this money into a high yield deposit account if possible, because that way you really can make your investment work as hard as possible for you.

 Fixed Price – There are a number of great fixed price deals when it comes to mortgages, especially now that the dust has settled after the 2008 financial crisis, and lenders are actively seeking out customers again.
 This means that you can guarantee that your mortgage payments will stay the same for two, three, five, or even more years.
 It’s a relief to have that kind of stability, and it makes budgeting for the future much easier.
 Rent, however, can – and often do – rise annually.